 We now resolve forces in each bar by considering free body diagrams around each pin successively from pin #1 to pin #7.

-Below is the free body diagram for pin #1 which includes short stubs of each connected bar.
+Below is the free body diagram for pin #1 which includes short stubs of each connected bar (subscripts indicate the linked joints).
 Note the x and y axes which define +ve and - ve directions for forces.
 Also note that θ = 45 deg.

 Take Σ of vertical forces = 0 (F1-2 has no vertical component)

-We now consider the direction of F1-3 in the free body diagram based on the direction of its vertical component.
-The bar is pushing the pin and the reaction force is pushing the bar.
+Now consider the direction of F1-3 in the free body diagram based on the direction of its vertical component.
+The bar is pushing the pin and the reaction force from the pin is pushing the bar.
 Thus the bar is in compression.
 It is important to understand that -ve vertical components do not necessarily result in compressive forces as we will see when considering subsequent pins.

-In this case the bar is pulling the pin and the pin is pulling the bar.
+In this case the bar is pulling the pin and the reaction force from the pin is pulling the bar.
 Thus the bar is in tension.

 The completed free body diagram for pin #1 is as follows.